Ditches, ponds and wood in raised beds.

 To copy nature, the 4-element design system is used to balance the needs of the plants.
 Nature is varied, and flat lands are actually not that suitable for growing vegetables.
 Slopes and mountain sides are at least as exciting, but all have their own watercourses.
 Water is one of the 4 elements, and watercourses are an important part of the design.
 In cultivation design, watercourses are recreated.

 Low temperatures are a challenge with the Nordic climate.
 Temperature is linked to the element fire.
 The sun is our largest heat source, the fusion processes in the earth's interior are the second heat source, the combustion of wood and fossil fuels is the third heat source.
+Fire exists in all life, including in plants.
+“Keep the fire alive,” said my shaman teacher Ailo Gaup.
+Humans also have an inner fire that keeps us alive, more about that in the chapter on culture.

 To create growing conditions, all means and techniques must be utilized, except for externally supplied, electrical and fossil energy.
 The first permaculture principle is to observe.
 Observing what happens in terms of temperature in the area to be cultivated will give an indication of what measures are necessary for the plants in question.